Significance of the Bar/Bat Mitzvah

-The Bar/Bat Mitzvah may be viewed as a new beginning in the life of an emerging adult, as well as in the life of his or her family.
+Bar/Bat Mitzvah is a new beginning in the life of an emerging adult, as well as in the life of their family.

 - Bar/Bat Mitzvah affirms the decision to formally enter the Jewish community and, according to our tradition, is a time of choosing one’s group identity.